-Paul is an East Coast guy with a West Coast persona, having grown up and lived on the I-95 corridor, from Philly to Boston.
-Though an academic, he loves the start-up culture and his lab at Columbia University has spun out multiple companies in the neurotech and human-machine interaction space.
-In addition to neurotech, brain imaging, and machine learning, Paul is an exercise nut and loves to spin (or cycle if he is on the West Coast).
-He is also a big baseball fan — go Mets!
-His favorite thing to do is to travel the world with his wife and daughter.
+I am an East Coast guy with a West Coast persona, having grown up and lived on the I-95 corridor, from Philly to Boston.
+Though an academic at Columbia University, I love the start-up culture and have experience in the neurotech and human-machine interaction space.
+In addition to neurotech, brain imaging, and machine learning, I am an exercise nut and love to spin (or cycle if I am on the West Coast).
+I am also a big baseball fan — go Mets!
+My favorite thing to do is to travel the world with my wife and daughter.

 Ph.D.
 Bioengineering, University of Pennsylvania